activatedgeek/LeNet-5/README.md

 See epoch train loss live graph at [`http://localhost:8097`](http://localhost:8097).

+The trained model will be exported as ONNX to `lenet.onnx`.
+The `lenet.onnx` file can be viewed with [Neutron](https://www.electronjs.org/apps/netron)

 ## References

 [[1](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf)] Y. LeCun, L. Bottou, Y. Bengio, and P. Haffner.
 "Gradient-based learning applied to document recognition."
 Proceedings of the IEEE, 86(11):2278-2324, November 1998.